 Key Legislative Goals

-Improve transparency of health benefit plan claims and financial data…
+Improve transparency of health benefit plan claims and financial data.

 We believe school districts will have access to the financial data (claims history and expenses) of health insurance providers.
 This will happen through reporting by schools districts and their providers.
 The Legislature and Health Care Authority were unable to collect data from all the school districts, and thus were not able to base their policy decisions on a complete picture to determine whether or not consolidating K-12 health care would be more cost effective.
 This information will be of value to the Trust in examining current providers, negotiating new rates and coverage levels.

-Create greater affordability for full family coverage…
+Create greater affordability for full family coverage.

 Since its inception the Benefit Trust has placed a strong value in providing coverage to support families as well as employees.
-In a number of districts, coverage for family members is paid at a full premium value.
+In a number of districts, employees bear the full cost of coverage for family members.
 The Trust is in compliance with this provision except possibly for a ??small adjustment that will need to be made to the Group Health plan rate structure.

 Promote healthcare innovations and cost savings, and significantly reduce administrative costs

 The Benefit Trust’s Wellness Plan is considered to be a model.
-(It was nationally recognized in March with ----- award.)
+(It was nationally recognized in March as one of three school districts to receive the School Employee Wellness Program award.)
 The Health Care Authority and Legislature are well aware of the Trust’s innovative approach.

 Provide greater parity in state allocations for state employee and K-12 health benefits.